React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 A React Hook is a JavaScript function provided by the React library that allows you to “hook into” React’s internal mechanisms — state management, component lifecycle, context, and more — from within a functional component.

 Before hooks, these capabilities were only available in class components.
-Hooks eliminated that limitation, making functional components the default approach for modern React development.
+Hooks eliminated that limitation, making functional components the default approach for all modern React development.

 What Does a Hook Do?